Four friends posted photos enjoying Idaho college life. Hours later they were killed

 The truck was just over a mile walk from the victims’ home.
 If Mogen and Goncalves had walked, it would have taken around 20 to 25 minutes.

-Investigators believe the victims were killed in the early hours of the morning, at around 3 or 4am.
+The autopsies indicated that the victims were killed “early in the morning, sometime after 2am, but still during the night,” said Ms Mabbutt.
+The local mayor previously gave a time of around 3 or 4am.

 Suspect or suspects?